-A child under 16 should never operate an ATV

-with engine size greater than 90 cc.
+A child under 16 should never operate an ATV with engine size greater than 90 cc.
 Use by children of ATVs that are not recommended for their age can lead to severe injury or death of the child.

-This ATV is designed to carry operator only - passengers prohibited.
+This ATV is designed to carry the operator only - passengers prohibited.

-Never carry a passenger.
 The long seat is to allow the operator to shift position as needed during operation.
 It is not for carrying passengers.
+WARNING!
+Never carry a passenger.
 Carrying a passenger on this ATV greatly reduces your ability to balance and control this ATV.
-It could cause an accident, resulting in harm to you and/or your passenger.
+You could have an accident, resulting in severe injury or death to you and/or your passenger.
+[EWB01401]